digital-fabric/extralite/README.md

 ### Use with Ractors

 Extralite databases can safely be used inside ractors.
-Note that ractors are still an experimental feature of Ruby.
 A ractor has the benefit of using a separate GVL from the maine one, which allows true parallelism for Ruby apps.
 So when you use Extralite to access SQLite databases from within a ractor, you can do so without any considerations for what's happening outside the ractor when it runs queries.

+**Note**: Ractors are considered an experimental feature of Ruby.
+You may encounter errors or inconsistent behaviour when using ractors.

 ## Advanced Usage